 Gladstone Management Corporation (our "Adviser") is our affiliate, investment adviser, and a privately-held company led by a management team which has extensive experience in our lines of business.
-Our Adviser's affiliate, a privately-held company, Gladstone Administration, LLC (our "Administrator"), employs our chief financial officer, chief compliance officer, internal legal counsel and their respective staffs.
+Our Adviser's affiliate, a privately-held company, Gladstone Administration, LLC (our "Administrator"), employs our chief financial officer and treasurer, chief accounting officer, chief compliance officer, internal legal counsel and their respective staffs.
 Excluding our chief financial officer, all of our executive officers serve as directors or executive officers, or both, of the following of our affiliates: Gladstone Commercial Corporation ("Gladstone Commercial"), a publicly-traded real estate investment trust; Gladstone Investment Corporation ("Gladstone Investment"), a publicly-traded BDC and RIC; our Adviser; and our Administrator.

-Our Adviser and Administrator also provide investment advisory and administrative services, respectively, to our affiliates, including Gladstone Commercial; Gladstone Investment; Gladstone Partners Fund, L.P., a private partnership fund formed primarily to co-invest with us and Gladstone Investment; Gladstone Land Corporation, a private agricultural real estate company owned by David Gladstone, our chairman and chief executive officer; Gladstone Securities, LLC ("Gladstone Securities"), a privately-held broker-dealer registered with the Financial Industry Regulatory Authority ("FINRA") and insured by the Securities Investor Protection Corporation; and Gladstone Lending Corporation ("Gladstone Lending"), a private corporation that was formed to primarily invest in first and second lien term loans that has filed a registration statement on Form N-2 with the Securities and Exchange Commission (the "SEC"), but which has not yet commenced operations.
-Our chief executive officer also serves on the board of managers of Gladstone Securities.
+Our Adviser and Administrator also provide investment advisory and administrative services, respectively, to certain of our affiliates, including, but not limited to, Gladstone Commercial; Gladstone Investment; Gladstone Partners Fund, L.P. ("Gladstone Partners"), a private partnership fund formed primarily to co-invest with us and Gladstone Investment; Gladstone Land Corporation, a private agricultural real estate company owned by David Gladstone, our chairman and chief executive officer; and Gladstone Lending Corporation ("Gladstone Lending"), a private corporation that was formed to primarily invest in first and second lien term loans that has filed a registration statement on Form N-2 with the Securities and Exchange Commission (the "SEC"), but which has not yet commenced operations.
 Our Adviser and Administrator may provide investment advisory and administrative services, respectively, to other funds and companies, both public and private.